Abdulkhaliq-84/Abdulkhaliq-84/README.md

 👋 Hi, I’m @Abdulkhaliq-84

-👀 I’m passionate about Flutter Development
+👀 I’m passionate about Flutter Development and Web Developmnet

 🌱 Currently learning Flutter (Dart) with Clean Architecture and FastAPI (Python)

-💞️ I’m looking to collaborate on impactful and scalable mobile projects
+💞️ I’m looking to collaborate on impactful and scalable mobile projects , web projects

 📫 Reach me at: abdulkhaleqals.22@gmail.com